“I’ll be damned if some creep in a mask is going to ruin me, even if he killed me.”

 “Neck wound!
 Unconscious!
 Hey!
 I’m talking to you!
 She needs help.”
 She flags a nurse down directly.
 “She needs help now.
 She lost a lot of blood.”

-GM: The receptionist looks indignant as Caroline goes over her head, but the former med student’s authoritative words manage to snag the attention of an overworked-looking triage nurse.
+GM: The receptionist looks indignant as Caroline goes over her head.
+Still, the former med student’s authoritative words snag the attention of an overworked-looking triage nurse.
 Seeing the unconscious girl’s still-bleeding neck wound, she quickly assigns Lauren level 1 priority (resuscitation/immediate life-saving intervention) and gets her hauled off for treatment by a physician.
-Someone else in medical attire brusquely tells Caroline to hang around, there are some questions she’ll need to answer and forms she’ll have to fill out (since Lauren obviously can’t).
+Someone else in medical attire brusquely tells Caroline to hang around.
+There are some questions to answer and forms to fill out (since Lauren obviously can’t).

 Caroline: Like that’s going to happen tonight.
 No doubt Lauren will not be the only person dropped off amidst all of the pandemonium tonight.
 Caroline breaks for an exit as chaos reigns.

 GM: Caroline doesn’t find it hard to vanish among the teeming press of groaning, wounded bodies and harried ER personnel.
-Perhaps she’ll be causing someone a headache with those forms left blank, but the new vampire has bigger problems on her plate.
+Perhaps she’ll give someone a headache with those forms left blank.
+But then, she has problems of her own.

 She drank blood.